 Overflow Menu Actions

-All checks: Takes you back to Payment Terminal
+All checks: Returns to the Payment Terminal.

-Service charge: Opens the list of service charges to add to the check
+Service charge: Opens the list of service charges to add to the check.

-Device status: Takes you to the Device Status page
+Device status: Opens the Device Status page.